 It is pretty easy.
 I got Fiasp from Canada before it was even approved in the U.S.

 I know many people who do have that miserable deductible.
 You may need to switch to Walmart over the counter cheap insulin.
 Fuuuuuck, this is bad.
-Not your fault, but this is not a good health insurance policy for you. https://www.youtube.com/watch?v=OMy8lKG6Atc
+Not your fault, but this is not a good health insurance policy for you - you are in between a bullet and a target. https://www.youtube.com/watch?v=OMy8lKG6Atc

 I have a large deductible plan, but for some reason, they don’t count insulin against the deductible.
 I just pay $10 for my insulin, every month of the year.
 I think it’s because I use it in a pump, and it’s counted under DME?
 If you use a pump it’s worth checking out.